 Forget Painful Injections!
-Check Out These Alternatives to Botox For Underarm Sweat
+Alternatives to Botox For Axillary Hyperhidrosis

-Botox; it’s not just for wrinkles.
-Many people with hyperhidrosis (or excessive sweating) turn to these injections to reduce pit sweat.
-If forking over hundreds of dollars every few months isn't a realistic long-term solution, you're in luck.
-Alternatives to Botox for underarm sweat do exist, and we'll cover the most effective ones in this post.
+But if forking over hundreds of dollars every few months isn't a realistic long-term solution, you're in luck.
+Alternatives to underarm sweat injections do exist, and we'll cover the most effective ones in this post.

 Botox injections are painful, cost about $1,500 per session and only last a few months.
 You must get injections every three to six months, and the solution only reduces sweat by 50 percent.
 So if you sweat excessively, sweat marks still might be an issue — even after treatment.

 Botox for underarm sweat has serious side effects, too.
-Compensatory sweating, allergic reactions, muscle weakness and vision problems are just a few.
+Compensatory sweating, allergic reactions, muscle weakness and vision problems are just a few issues you might experience.

 Alternatives to Botox for Underarm Sweat